Yanneeh/Fabrik-Inverse-kinematics/README.md

 arm.addSegment(80 , 20)
 ```

-Move the end effector of the arm to a new x, y coördinate instantly. (within the margin of error)
+Move the end effector of the arm to a new x, y coördinate instantly.

 ```python
 arm.compute(300, 100)